tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 “We want to be like you and Mợ Reine when we grow up!”
 Mia says, echoing her brother’s enthusiasm.

 I look over at Reine, who smirks, a glint of amusement in her eyes.
-We had agree a long time ago that the real stories from our line of work aren't suitable for little ears.
+We agreed a long time ago that the real stories from our line of work aren't suitable for little ears.
 But it’s Tet, and I don’t want to let the kids down.

 “Alright,” I start.
 “This is the story of brave Detective Theo and his brilliant younger sister, Detective Mia.”